nkrisztian89/interstellar-armada/README.md

 --------

 The game can be run using [Electron](https://electron.atom.io/).
-To do this, search for "electron" in the source code (`js` folder) and comment/uncomment the indicated parts of the code according to the instructions you find.
+To do this, pass `electron: true` to the `initialize` method in `js/main.js` (and if you want to set up the editor for Electron, in `tools/js/editor-main.js`) in the version you package.
 For non-development versions (which don't have "-dev" in the version number), you will also need to run
 ```
 npm install
 grunt clean